 Security cameras have become a common sight in neighborhoods, raising questions about privacy and legality.
 You may wonder if your neighbors can point surveillance cameras towards your property.

-In most places, neighbors can legally have security cameras facing your house as long as they only capture areas visible from public spaces.
+Thank you for reading this post, don't forget to subscribe!In most places, neighbors can legally have security cameras facing your house as long as they only capture areas visible from public spaces.
 This typically includes views of your yard, driveway, or exterior that are visible from the street.

 Your privacy rights generally apply to areas where you have a reasonable expectation of privacy, such as inside your home.